-Within the International Office, we have a great deal of experience of working with International Students and as such we understand how much of an investment it is to study in the UK.
+Within the University, we have a great deal of experience of working with International Students and as such we understand how much of an investment it is to study in the UK.
 We are also aware that at first it can be difficult to manage your finances accordingly when moving to a different country.
 We therefore want to ensure that you have the most detailed and accurate information regarding all the costs which you may encounter during your time in Cardiff.

 You should ensure that you have enough money to pay for your fees and your living expenses for the whole of your course at Cardiff Metropolitan University.
 Any earnings from part time work should be seen as additional spending money and should not be factored into your budget for course fees or accommodation fees.